Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 What is a Reactivation Notice?

 There is no legal requirement to use this particular form but this does cover all the information required to reactivate a case.
-Claims made after 3 August 2020 are not required to have a Reactivation Notice, however a landlord still needs to notify the court and the tenant:
+Claims made after 3 August 2020 are not required to have a Reactivation Notice, however, a landlord still needs to notify the court and the tenant:

-• that the pre action protocol (if one applies) has been complied with.
+• That the pre-action protocol (if one applies) has been complied with.

-The form includes a tick box requesting landlords to say what type of case it is which leads us on to the prioritisation of cases and guidance from the Master of the Rolls, full guidance can be found here.
+The form includes a tick box requesting landlords to say what type of case it is which leads us to the prioritisation of cases and guidance from the Master of the Rolls, full guidance can be found here.

 What is the Overall Arrangements of Possession Proceedings?